 Percocet is a more powerful painkiller than aspirin or acetaminophen.
 However, it isn't on the same level as Morphine either, a painkiller generally reserved for addressing the most severe pain.
-Percocet falls in the moderate-to-severe level of pain relief, and that may also explain some of its popularity.
+Percocet falls in the moderate-to-severe level of pain relief, which may also explain some of its popularity.

-Percocet is so effective because it is a combination of the two drugs: oxycodone and acetaminophen.
-Because of the drug oxycodone, an opioid pain medication, Percocet is classified as a narcotic.
-The acetaminophen enhances the oxycodone properties by inhibiting our pain receptors.
+Percocet is so effective because it is a combination of two drugs: oxycodone and acetaminophen.
+Because it is made up in part by the drug oxycodone, an opioid pain medication, Percocet is classified as a narcotic.
+Acetaminophen enhances the oxycodone's properties by inhibiting pain receptors.

-For those who simply cannot stop using Percocet on their own, a painkiller rehab program in San Antonio, TX, can help.
+For those who simply cannot stop using Percocet on their own, a painkiller rehab program can help.

 Knowing how to use Percocet is important—not only for the effectiveness of the medication but also for our health and safety as well.
-Percocet is a prime example of how important following proper usage can be and how dangerous it can be if we fail to do so.
-While it can be a beneficial medicine, it can also be a slippery slope if used improperly.
+Percocet is a prime example of how important proper usage can be and how dangerous it can be if you fail to do so.
+While it can be a beneficial medicine, it can also be a slippery slope if misused.

 Because of its potency, that has also made Percocet a popular drug for street dealers.
 When your pain relief medication can be bought cheaper on the streets, it sets up a formula for disaster that often results in addiction.
 Finding help, if you find yourself or someone you care about heading for disaster, is easier than you might think.

-At San Antonio Recovery Center, we know how to help you beat your addiction and can get you back onto the road of life without the reliance of painkillers.
+At San Antonio Recovery Center, we know how to help you beat your addiction and get you back onto the road of life without relying on painkillers.
 Learn how our San Antonio drug rehab center can help you overcome addiction for good.
-Contact us today at 866.957.7885.
+Contact us today at 866.957.7885, or contact us online.